 The unusual name raises even more questions, though it might refer to 1800s Indian merchant ships, or “country ships,” commandeered by sea captains who were often referred to as “country captains.”
 There is some documentation of a spicy chicken and curry concoction that was a staple on these trade ships – perhaps a direct reference to the origins of the dish.

 Country Captain isn’t a traditional chicken curry, though; think of it as an Americanized version.
-While it can be found in US cookbooks dating back to the 19th century, South Carolinians today largely base their recipes on one appearing in a 1950s Charleston Junior League receipt book.
+While it can be found in US cookbooks dating back to the 19th century, South Carolinians today largely base their recipes on one appearing in a 1950s Charleston Junior League recipe book.
 Variations cropped up in the ensuing decades, some of which were deemed delicious enough to earn a page or two in other cookbooks.